resmo/ansible-cloudstack/README.md

 Ansible CloudStack Modules
 ==========================

-**~~BIG FAT~~ WARNING - THIS REPO ~~HAS EXPERIMENTAL STATE~~ IS WELL TESTED - THINGS MAY CHANGE ~~AND BRAKE~~ - OFFICIAL CLOUDSTACK MODULES ARE IN UNRELEASED ANSIBLE 2.0**

 Manages resources on Apache CloudStack, Citrix CloudPlatform and Exoscale.

+**NOTE: Since Ansible 2.1 was released, I don't see any more need to maintain this repo for Ansible 1.9.
+I mark this repo as deprecated with the next Ansible major release 2.2**

 Difference of CloudStack modules in ansible-modules-extras and this repo?
 --------------------------------------------------------------------------
-I would like to give you some general explanation about this repo and *ansible-modules-extras*.
-First of all this repo has been made for simple using CloudStack modules while ansible 2.0 is not yet released.
+This repo has been made for simple using CloudStack modules while ansible 2.0 is not yet released.
 I maintain the CloudStack modules in *ansible-modules-extras* as well and I am in charge to keep them in sync.

 **This means they are 100% compatible**.